oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 Having made the changes let's undeploy the existing configuration and then deploy the new one

+- Open a terminal window
+- Navigate to the **helidon-kubernetes** folder
-In a terminal in the helidon-kubernties folder run the undeploy.sh script
+- Run the undeploy.sh script
+  -  `./undeploy.sh `

 ```
-$ ./undeploy.sh
 Deleting storefront deployment
 deployment.extensions "storefront" deleted
 Deleting stockmanager deployment